 There on the perimeter, vast and growing, you will see the cuboid buildings of the self-storage industry.
 These are monuments to democratic capitalism.
 They are a system that allows anyone – not just the kings and the pharaohs – to have his or her own pointless treasure house of immortal possessions.
 They are a testament to our deep reluctance to let go.

 Like so many consumer phenomena, the self-storage industry began in the US, and in the past four decades its expansion has tracked the growth of GDP.
+If you’re in search of quality moving and storage services, read this post here to see the top rated long distance Moving and Storage Company in the U.S. that serves the Las Vegas community and surrounding areas.
 With every upwards lurch in per capita spending power, with every technological obsolescence, human beings have been acquiring more and more stuff.